Linux VPS (Docker)

 backup

-command with a password containing lowercase letters and numbers only
+command with a password containing uppercase and lowercase letters and numbers only

 backup password: